zacjones93/eggheadio-Notes-Immutable-JavaScript-Data-Structures-with-Immer/README.md

 ## Essential Questions

-    How do immutable data help develop applications?
+    How does immutable data help develop applications?

 ## Outcomes: